 Cleaning and Disinfection

 There is a wide variety of products that can be used to disinfect home, school, and work environments.
-Chemical products based on chlorine, colloidal silver or even citric extracts.
+Chemical products based on chlorine, colloidal silver, or even citric extracts.
 All are effective in eliminating microorganisms as long as they are used properly.
 However, in most cases, they are not used properly.
-A good example is chlorine, which is used "in jets", which is inadequate because applied in high concentrations it causes irritation of the mucous membranes of the eyes, nose, throat, and lungs.
+A good example is chlorine, which is used "in jets", which is inadequate because applied in high concentrations it irritates the mucous membranes of the eyes, nose, throat, and lungs.